RomanBoegli/godbbench/README.md

 <a id="18">[18]</a> Fleming, P. J., & Wallace, J. J. (1986).
 How not to lie with statistics: The correct way to summarize benchmark results.
 Communications of the ACM, 29(3), 218–221. https://doi.org/10.1145/5666.5673

+<a id="19">[19]</a> Turner-Trauring, I. (2021, May 12).
+Docker can slow down your code and distort your benchmarks.
+Python=>Speed. https://pythonspeed.com/articles/docker-performance-overhead/

 <a id="98">[??]</a> Chauhan, C., & Kumar, D. (2017).
 PostgreSQL High Performance Cookbook: Mastering query optimization, database monitoring, and performance-tuning for PostgreSQL.
 Packt Publishing.